A focused international science team

 ...

-A team with lots of experience
+A team with extensive experience

 researching wave dynamics